AnniesAnalytics/Breaking-into-tech-as-a-data-professional/README.md

-# Resources For Building a Portfolio and Job Searching
+# Resources For Building a Portfolio and Job Searching :moneybag:
 ### Videos With Data Higher-Up's
 [Portfolio and Resume Analysis with Data Science Hiring Managers](https://www.youtube.com/watch?v=cBbYhhH399c&list=PLqFaTIg4myu-npFrYu6cO7h7AI6bkcOlL&index=10  ): A video on youtube with hiring managers about the things that you need to be including in your portfolio and resume.
 <br>[Kaggle Career Con](https://www.youtube.com/playlist?list=PLqFaTIg4myu-npFrYu6cO7h7AI6bkcOlL)- TONS of good info